This report is not a personal recommendation and does not take into account your personal circumstances or appetite for risk.

 Judging by recent results, EasyJet seems to be in a strong position to fend off Ryanair.
 Recent quarter results showed almost a 10% increase in passengers, resulting in around 14% increase in revenues.
 Forecasted figures indicate that further growth may be on the cards, with a projected 7% increase in passenger capacity leading to stronger profit expectations (approximately £400m).
 The positive results were very encouraging for investors, leading to a 3.5% increase in share price.
 For new investors, the fear is that the time to buy may have passed.

 Before the most recent share price increase, certain fluctuations were noticeable but unsurprising.
 Trading as high as 1,900p in mid-2015, rising fuel costs and Brexit weighed heavy on the share price.
 Nearly a year later, it dropped nearly 44%.
 Politics continued to play a role, with the Brexit threat becoming more prevalent.
 Not to mention, overcapacity started becoming an issue.
-The share price fell again, underperforming the FTSE 100 by almost 40%.
+The share price fell again, underperforming the UK 100 by almost 40%.
 The drop slowly attracted investors, as bargain hunters began placing positions hoping for an uptick in performance – coming to fruition in 2019.

 The reason behind the positive news?
 Cost control.